SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--reduce_potential` Reduces the potential energy to the provided value (pJ) or lower (defaults to 10 pJ)

+- `--srand` Specifies an integer seed for randomization.
+If the seed is not specified, the program will default to a random-enough seed.

 ## Example use

 `$ ./senpai.bin --in examples/DES.mol --solvent examples/water.mol --out render.xyz`